psychemedia/storytelling-notes/three-heads-well.md

 Mind you the words you spake to me,
 Down by the cold well, so weary."

-But that the girl wouldn't do, till her stepmother said: "Do what you promised, girl ; girls must keep their promises.
+But that the girl wouldn't do, till her stepmother said: "Do what you promised, girl; girls must keep their promises.
 Do what you're bid, or out you go, you and your froggie."

 So the girl took the frog with her to bed, and kept it as far away from her as she could.
 Well, just as the day was beginning to break what should the frog say but :